use of energy

 - Heating: Process heat is required in the chemical, iron and steel industries and is also used for the production of cement, glass and ceramics, among others.
 All of these sectors have jobs in production such as drying, smelting, forging, welding, etc. which all generate vast amounts of heat.
 More than 60% of Germany’s industrial energy demand alone is used for process heating.

 - Refrigeration: Process cooling is applied to remove unwanted heat from an industrial process for it to continue safely and efficiently.
-It is crucial to the food processing industry to cool food and beverages, or during processes such as the fermentation of beer.
-Other areas in which it is indispensable is the pharmaceutical/medical which requires constant low temperature storage conditions for medical supplies.
-It is applied in industrial manufacturing to cool machines after they have been running at high temperatures, or to cool certain products, for instance plastic during molding processes.
+It is crucial in the food processing industry to cool food and beverages, or during processes such as the fermentation of beer.
+The pharmaceutical/medical industry needs it to ensure constant low temperature storage conditions for medical supplies.
+It is applied in industrial manufacturing to cool machines after they have been running at high temperatures, or to cool certain products, for instance plastics during molding processes.
 Cooling towers, various industrial chillers and air-conditioning are typically used for cooling processes.

 - Water: Industry is a primary water consumer.
 In fact, it accounts for 40% of the total global water consumption.
-Textile manufacturing, paper mills, oil and gas and food processing, and many more – these industries all depend on water for their production.
-In fact, industry accounts for 40% of the total global water consumption.
-It is required at every step of production which can include jobs such as fabricating, diluting, washing, and of course, it is also used in cooling and heating.
-Not only that, wastewater must be managed very carefully to avoid pollution/decontamination.
+Textile manufacturing, paper mills, oil and gas and food processing industries among others depend on water for their production.
+It is required at every step of production which can include jobs such as fabricating, diluting, washing, and of course it is also used in cooling and heating.
+Not only that, waste water must be managed very carefully to avoid pollution/decontamination.

 Are you interested in our factsheet?